fbpx

 5. Doris Salcedo

 Contemporary sculptor.
-His work is based on the experiences and testimonies of those who have suffered directly or indirectly from the violence of the armed conflict.
+Her work is based on the experiences and testimonies of those who have suffered directly or indirectly from the violence of the armed conflict.

-With his creations he seeks to (re)construct the incomplete and fragmented history of the beings that inhabit the periphery of life.
+With her creations she seeks to (re)construct the incomplete and fragmented history of the beings that inhabit the periphery of life.
 Not in vain, Salcedo often describes herself as a sculptor at the service of the victims, conceiving her work as a funeral oration with which she tries to erect the principles of a “poetics of mourning”.

 Recognized as one of the most outstanding artists of her generation, Salcedo’s work has been the subject of a major retrospective at the Museum of Contemporary Art in Chicago (2015).